This new modular construction company just raised $4.2 million in Series A funding

 Building blocks are a fascination that most people eventually outgrow.
 Not Noel Maxam, an Emmy-award-winning producer, director and writer who more recently leapt into the world of modular construction with Emagispace, a company that’s looking to give stick-frame construction the brush.

-Because the L.A. outfit just raised $4.2 million in Series A funding co-led by Circle Ventures and Alpha Edison — with participation from United Talent Agency CEO Jeremy Zimmer, 54 Madison and others — we thought we should talk with Maxam about his interesting career arc, and what he’s planning to build with Emagispace.
+Because the LA outfit just raised $4.2 million in Series A funding co-led by Circle Ventures and Alpha Edison — with participation from United Talent Agency CEO Jeremy Zimmer, 54 Madison and others — we thought we should talk with Maxam about his interesting career arc, and what he’s planning to build with Emagispace.
 Our conversation has been edited for length.

 TC: You’d gone to film school and were producing daytime soap operas when the idea of Emagispace came to you.
 What happened?